IceHe/lib/books/fundamentals-of-software-architecture.md

 ### Architecture Quantum Redux: Choosing Between Monolithic Versus Distributed Architectures

+That in turn leads an architect toward an important decision as the finish their initial component design:
+**should the architecture be monolithic or distributed?**

 # Part 2.
 Architeure Styles

 # Part 3.
 Techniques and Soft Skills